hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/686_scc_i.md

 Disciple: Yes, sir, I have.
 Everything is ready, as you desired.
 But, sir, I can't make out why so many holy threads are in requisition.

-Swamiji: Every Dwijâti (Brâhmins, Kshatriyas, and Vaishyas are the Dwijatis) (twice-born) has a right to investiture with the holy thread.
+Swamiji: Every Dwijāti (Brāhmins, Kshatriyas, and Vaishyas are the Dwijatis) (twice-born) has a right to investiture with the holy thread.
 The Vedas themselves are authority in this matter.
 Whoever will come here on this sacred birthday of Shri Ramakrishna I shall invest him with